Bodo

 - Interactions With Other Cultures

-- Bodos interact with neighboring Assamese and other ethnic groups, engaging in cultural exchanges and trade.
+- The Bodos interact extensively with neighboring Assamese and other indigenous groups, fostering cultural exchanges through festivals and trade.

 - Conflict Resolution Mechanisms

-- Traditional conflict resolution involves community elders and councils, emphasizing dialogue and consensus.
+- Traditional conflict resolution involves community leaders and elders who mediate disputes through dialogue and consensus.

 - Cultural Exchange Programs

-- Cultural exchange programs with other indigenous groups help promote mutual understanding and preserve cultural heritage.
+- Cultural exchange programs with other ethnic groups in Assam promote mutual understanding and cultural preservation.

 - Trade Relations